-Under Armour or UA as they have come to be known, is a well-established maker of top notch athletic gear.
-A few years ago the brainstormers at UA decided to expand their market by diving into tactical gear.
+Under Armour (or UA as they have come to be known), is a well-established maker of top-notch athletic gear.
+A few years ago, the brainstormers at UA decided to expand their market by diving into tactical gear.
 One of their latest endeavors is the FNP Tactical Boot.
-I recently had the opportunity to field test a pair of these boots and would now like the opportunity to share what I learned.
+I recently had the opportunity to field test a pair of these boots and am excited to share what I learned.

-Are the FNP the next boot you should add to your closet?
-You’ll need to read and find out.
+Is the FNP the next boot you should add to your closet?

-Under Armour made their name constructing shirts from ground breaking compression cloth.
-Not a big deal today, everyone does it, but when the first UA Compression shirt hit the market, it was the big deal.
-It should come as no surprise that UA has also applied this same approach to making boots by including only the best material and most innovative features.
+Under Armour made their name constructing shirts from groundbreaking compression cloth.
+Not a big deal today; everyone does it, but when the first UA compression shirt hit the market, it was a very big deal.
+It should come as no surprise then that UA has also applied this same approach to making boots by including only the best materials and most innovative features.

-The FNP Tactical Boot is constructed of some of the finest materials available in any boot:
+The FNP is constructed of some of the finest materials available in any boot:

 • Heavy Duty suede & 1000D textile uppers designed to last in even the harshest conditions.